scionproto/scion/code_of_conduct.md

 harassing, report it.
 We are dedicated to providing an environment where participants feel welcome and safe.

-Reports should be directed to the community leaders at conduct@scion.org.
-If, for any reason you are uncomfortable reaching out to the community leaders, or if you are one of the community leaders and cannot resolve the issue, please email the SCION Association's CEO at luzius.cameron@scion.org.
+Reports should be directed to the community leaders at <conduct@scion.org>.
+If, for any reason you are uncomfortable reaching out to the community leaders, or if you are one of the community leaders and cannot resolve the issue, please email the SCION Association's CEO at <luzius.cameron@scion.org>.

+All complaints will be reviewed and investigated promptly and fairly.

+All community leaders and SCION association staff members are obligated to respect the privacy and security of the reporter of any incident.

 ## Scope